 In 1908, MU established the world's first journalism school now globally famous for its Missouri Method of teaching students in authentic media outlets, including a daily city newspaper, an NBC-affiliate TV station and one of National Public Radio's top affiliates.

 Athletics have always played an important role in university life.
 Intercollegiate programs date back to 1873 when MU played Westminster College in baseball.
 Mizzou fielded its first football team in 1890.
 In 1911, Mizzou invited alumni to “come home” for the MU vs. KU football game, thus beginning the tradition of Homecoming on campus.

-A member of the Southeastern Conference, MU is the only institution in the state that operates all of its sports in NCAA Division I, the nation's highest level of intercollegiate athletics.
+In 2012 MU joined the Southeastern Conference.
+MU is the only institution in the state that operates all of its sports in NCAA Division I, the nation's highest level of intercollegiate athletics.

 Following World War II, MU's enrollment escalated, partially due to the GI Bill.
 It became fully integrated in 1950 when it opened its doors to African-American students.
 By 1962, the university became a four-campus system with flagship Mizzou as its largest university member.

 Today, the Mizzou family is a community of 35,000 students, more than 13,000 full-time faculty and staff members, 267,000 alumni worldwide and countless friends who support the university.